-rain boundary segregations can also provide additional strengthening.
-In experimental studies of a high strength UFG Al 1570 alloy using a 3D-APT technique, a clear relation between Mg segregations at grain boundaries with high strength was demonstrated (80).
+Grain boundary segregation can provide additional strengthening.
+In experimental studies of a high strength UFG Al 1570 alloy using a 3D-APT technique, a clear relation between Mg segregation at grain boundaries and strength was demonstrated (80).
 Similar observations were also recently reported for several UFG Al alloys and stainless steels (79, , ).
 A physical explanation for such segregation strengthening is related to dislocations generated at grain boundaries (80).
-The emitted dislocation glides through the grain interior and is trapped by the opposite grain boundary so that a “dislocation-grain boundary” interaction plays the role of the rate-controlling mechanism. segregations can suppress the emission of dislocations due to a solute drag effect which, in turn, results in higher values of stress required for the dislocation emission.
-Thus, a new strengthening mechanism related to segregations can be observed in SPD-processed UFG alloys which was referred to as GB segregation hardening (16).
-A theoretic model of this process has been recently considered in ().
-Figure 8 illustrates different schemes of the expansion of a dislocation loop in the presence of segregations.
+The emitted dislocation glides through the grain interior and is trapped by the opposite grain boundary so that a “dislocation-grain boundary” interaction plays the role of the rate-controlling mechanism.
+GB segregation can suppress the emission of dislocations due to a solute drag effect which, in turn, results in higher values of stress required for the dislocation emission.
+Thus, a new strengthening mechanism related to GB segregation can be observed in SPD-processed UFG – referred to as GB segregation hardening (16).
+A model of this process has been recently considered in ().
+Figure 8 illustrates the expansion of a dislocation loop in the presence of segregation.